 If you can get beyond the lengthy payment period of the up-front fee and the lengthy period of accumulating funds in your settlement account, then the debt settlement company can get down to actual negotiation on your account(s).
 They begin the negotiations and get a 25% reduction on the balance that you owe.
 Great!
 Right?
 Well no, actually here are three major problems there.

-The first is that you could probably get a 25% reduction on your own, right at the onset of the credit problem, the second is that you paid the debt settlement company thousands of dollars to save yourself a couple of bucks, and third, because it took so long to pay off the up-front fee and accumulate funds in the settlement account, your balance on the credit card account has almost doubled because it has been accumulating interest at the 29% default interest rate.
+The first is that you could probably get close to a 25% reduction on your own, right at the onset of the credit problem, the second is that you paid the debt settlement company thousands of dollars to save yourself a couple of bucks, and third, because it took so long to pay off the up-front fee and accumulate funds in the settlement account, your balance on the credit card account has almost doubled because it has been accumulating interest at the 29.99% default interest rate.

 I can go on and on about how bad most debt settlement companies are, but if you have read to this point, I hope that you understand my opinion of them.
 Even the “good” ones are of little help, and the bad ones are flat out scams.

 To be honest, you would be much better off in hiring a consumer attorney to work on your behalf on credit card claims.
 We have a lot more power in negotiation and we always look at it from the perspective “should you pay this”?
 Sometimes, it’s better to get sued than to settle a debt.
 I realize how strange that may sound but it is very true in many instances.
 If a lawsuit is filed and you retain an attorney, now you have two attorneys working to resolve an issue.
 That will lead to a much better result than a debt settlement company dealing with an internal collector would.

 The consultation is free and there is no obligation.
 412-348-8600